gabbiurlaro/computational-intelligence-22-23/lab2/README.md

 # Lab2: Set covering using Genetic Algorithm

 The main idea of this algorithm is the way we represent the individual.
-We start by transformign the list of list in a list of tuple, and removing the duplicated element, to avoid inserting twice an element:
+We start by transforming the list of list in a list of tuple, and removing the duplicated element, to avoid inserting one twice:

 ```python
 all_states = list(set([tuple(x) for x in problem(5, seed=42)]))